 And his answer to my Genie question is so unexpected for a numbers guys like him.
 Listen in to hear his heartfelt response.

 And here’s to your shows getting licensed as often as Oklahoma!

-Click above for my podcast with Max!
+Click above for my podcast with Sean.

 Listen to it on iTunes here.
 (And if you like the podcast, give it a great review while you’re there!)